1957–58 Kentucky Wildcats men's basketball team

 The 1957–58 Kentucky Wildcats men's basketball team represented University of Kentucky.
 The head coach was Adolph Rupp.
 The team was a member of the Southeast Conference and played their home games at Memorial Coliseum.
 This squad was often nicknamed the "Fiddlin' Five".
 The team finished with an overall record of 23–6 (12–2 SEC).
 Kentucky advanced to the Final Four of the 1958 NCAA Tournament.
-In the semifinals they beat Temple and won their 4th National Championship with a 84–72 victory over Seattle.
+In the semifinals they beat Temple and won their 4th National Championship with an 84–72 victory over Seattle.